Skip To Main Content

 The low step-in of a walk-in shower can still present a barrier for wheelchair users.
 They may need to transfer from their wheelchair to a shower seat or bench when entering.
 But with a roll-in shower, the floor is flat and rimless, allowing a wheelchair to maneuver into the shower stall with ease.

 Having the right stability-improving safety features gives both types of showers added security.
-Grab bars, anti-slip flooring and built-in seating provide reassurance and make every shower accessible.
+Grab bars, slip resistant flooring and built-in seating provide reassurance and make every shower accessible.
 A glass enclosure to keep water from spilling out and becoming a concern is another helpful feature.

 Take a Seat